elasticio/salesforce-component/README.md

 |Lookup found a single object, e.g. we were able to identify a parent Account to the Contact|A single message will be emitted, found object will be a body of the message|
 |Lookup found multiple objects (that may happen when a lookup is made by non-unique field) | Each found object will be emitted with the separate message|

+### Lookup Object (at most 1)
+Lookup an object by a selected field.
+Action creates a single object.
+Input metadata is fetched dynamically from your Salesforce account.
+Output metadata is the same as input metadata, so you may expect all fields that you mapped as input to be returned as output.

+#### Input field description
+* **Object** - dropdown list where you should choose the object type, which you want to find.
+E.g. `Account`.
+* **Type Of Search** -  dropdown list with two values: `Unique Fields` and `All Fields`.
+* **Lookup by field** - dropdown list with all fields on the selected object, if on *Type Of Search* is chosen `All Fields`, or with all fields on the selected object where `type` is `id` or `unique` is `true` , if on *Type Of Search* is chosen `Unique Fields`.
+* **Allow criteria to be omitted** - checkbox, if checked - search criteria can be omitted and the empty object will be returned, else - search criteria are required.
+* **Allow zero results** - checkbox, if checked and nothing is found - empty object will be returned, else - action throw an error.

+#### Metadata description

+Metadata contains one field whose name, type and mandatoriness are generated according to the value of the configuration fields *Lookup by field* and *Allow criteria to be omitted*.

 ## Triggers
 ### Query